 Prisoners spill out into the halls like a wave as they liberate the other floors.
 Cassian and Kino make their way to the command center, manned by the prison announcer and two goons.
 Realizing they are in over their heads, the cowards agree to shut down the prison’s floors and its power supply.
-With some encouragement from Cassian, Kino takes the mic and makes a soul-stirring speech.
-He tells the prisoners they’re in charge now.
+With some encouragement from Cassian, Kino takes the mic and makes a soul-stirring speech, telling the prisoners they’re in charge now.
 If everyone fights half as hard as they work, freedom is within reach.

 A Deal With The Devil